GP Bulletin - October 2016

 Trust Grand Round November 2016The next Grand Round will take place on November 29 2016.
 The subjects will be Diagnostic Virtual Ward presented by Stefan Williams and Improving the Patient Experience through Volunteering presented by Christine Heaton/Shelley Bailey.
 These meetings provide an excellent opportunity to meet with fellow professionals whilst remaining up to date with key issues and developments.

 The Foundation Trust invites all local GPs to attend the Grand Round which are held monthly.
 The Grand Round is held in the Sovereign Lecture Theatre at Bradford Royal Infirmary.
 Meetings start at 12.45pm and last for an hour.
 Lunch is available from 12.15pm.

 This monthly bulletin aims to keep local GPs up to date with the trust’s new services and developments.
 If you’d like any further information about any of the items in this month’s briefing contact Naveed Saddique on 01274 272635, email firstname.lastname@example.org

-Page updated about 1 year ago
+Page updated over 1 year ago